 - Heavy whipping cream and minced fresh parsley, optional

-- 1. In a stockpot, cook sausage, onion and red pepper over medium heat 9-11 minutes or until sausage is no longer pink and onion is tender, breaking up sausage into crumbles.
+- 1. In a fry pan, cook sausage, onion and red pepper over medium heat 9-11 minutes or until sausage is no longer pink and onion is tender, breaking up sausage into crumbles.
 Add garlic; cook 1 minute longer.
 Remove with a slotted spoon; discard drippings.

-- 3. Remove soup from heat; cool slightly.
-Process in batches in a blender until smooth.
-Return to pot.
-Add beans, tomatoes, salt, pepper, sausage mixture, corn; heat through.
+- 3. Add beans, tomatoes, salt, pepper, sausage mixture, corn; and heat through.
 If desired, drizzle servings with cream and sprinkle with parsley.

 Freeze option: Freeze cooled soup in freezer containers.
 To use, partially thaw in refrigerator overnight.
 Heat through in a saucepan, stirring occasionally and adding a little water if necessary.
 Yield: 12 servings (4-1/2 quarts).